The holidays are all about family, and nothing brings all the generations together like food! In

 Instructions:

-• Meanwhile, make the sweet heat harissa glaze by adding all the ingredients to a small pot and stirring over medium-low heat.
+• Add all the ingredients to a small pot and stir over medium-low heat.
 Bring the glaze to a slight simmer and turn heat down to low.
-Simmer for five minutes to allow sugar to dissolve and glaze to thicken.
-Remove from heat.
-Glaze will continue to thicken as it cools.

-• Return ham to hot oven for 12-15 minutes.
+• Return the ham to the oven for 12-15 minutes.

 Tried this recipe?
 Snap a pic and share.Mention @harryanddavid or tag #sharemore!